o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ### O3DE and Qt frameworks

-O3DE extends the **Qt** framework, so you will use [PySide2](https://pypi.org/project/PySide2/)---a Python module based on [Qt for Python](https://doc.qt.io/qtforpython/)---to create a graphical user interface (GUI).
+O3DE extends the **Qt** framework, so you will use [PySide2](https://pypi.org/project/PySide2/)---the Python bindings for Qt, [Qt for Python](https://doc.qt.io/qtforpython/)---to create a graphical user interface (GUI).
 You will also use O3DE's EBuses to communicate with other O3DE interfaces, such as entities and components, and connect them to Qt elements.

 You will write most of your tool's functionality and UI elements in the`PyShapeExampleDialog` class that's located in `Editor/Scripts/pyshapeexample_dialog.py`.